 It’s become an annual tradition of mine to look ahead to the new year and forecast the trends that are most likely to impact the rehab therapy industry.
 While I don’t have a crystal ball—what would be the fun in that?—I’ve gotten pretty good at predicting what’s on our horizon.
-(You can check out my 2017 post here and my 2016 one here.)
 There’s nothing on my list for this year that should come as a surprise to you—we’ve been moving in this direction for a while now—but there are several things worth noting, because these items will surely play a role in your practice’s future success.
 Here are the top four trends for PTs, OTs, and SLPs in 2018:

 1. Patients will experience an increased financial burden.